Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-In AreaSearch's latest postcode level ATO data for financial year 2023, Castlecrag's median income among taxpayers is $81,592, with an average of $192,257.
-This places it in the top percentile nationally, compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Castlecrag would be approximately $88,821 (median) and $209,291 (average) as of September 2025.
+As per AreaSearch's latest postcode level ATO data released for financial year ended June 2023, Castlecrag's median income among taxpayers was $81,592 with an average of $192,257.
+Nationally, this places Castlecrag in the top percentile.
+Comparing to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, current estimates would be approximately $88,821 (median) and $209,291 (average).
 According to the 2021 Census, household, family, and personal incomes in Castlecrag rank highly nationally, between the 97th and 99th percentiles.
-The income brackets show that the $4000+ bracket dominates with 56.8% of residents (1,757 people), differing from regional patterns where the $1,500 - 2,999 bracket dominates with 30.9%.
-This indicates a substantial proportion of high earners (66.7% above $3,000/week) in Castlecrag, reflecting strong economic capacity throughout the district.
-After housing costs, residents retain 89.1% of their income, demonstrating strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+Income brackets show that 56.8% of residents (1,761 people) fall into the $4000+ bracket, differing from regional patterns where the $1,500 - 2,999 bracket dominates at 30.9%.
+A substantial proportion of high earners (66.7% above $3,000/week) indicates strong economic capacity throughout the district.
+After housing costs, residents retain 89.1% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income